• Home

 Surface Preparation in FRP Pipe Wet Lay Up

 The success of the frp pipe wet lay up process depends heavily on proper surface preparation.
-Whether the wet layup is being applied to a new mold or an existing pipe, the surface must be clean, smooth, and free of any contaminants that could interfere with bonding.
+Whether the wet layup is being applied to a new FRP pipe mold or an existing pipe, the surface must be clean, smooth, and free of any contaminants that could interfere with bonding.
+This ensures optimal adhesion and the overall integrity of the repair or construction process.

 • Cleaning: The surface must be thoroughly cleaned to remove dirt, grease, oil, or any other residues.
 In many cases, solvents or detergents are used to ensure the surface is completely free of contaminants.